-If your accident left you with severe injuries and your incurred costs surpass the liability and personal injury coverage of the at-fault party, it may be time to connect with a personal injury lawyer.
+Suppose your accident left you with severe injuries, and your incurred costs surpass the liability and personal injury coverage of the at-fault party.
+In that case, it may be time to connect with an Indianapolis personal injury lawyer.

 Some general tips to keep in mind when dealing with an insurance adjuster include:

 Anyone can make a personal injury claim.
 However, insurance adjusters are looking for ways to debunk your claims or at least offer you the minimum payout for your suffering.
 Ensure that you’ve gathered evidence and can provide all accident-related bills, proof of lost wages, etc. before the adjuster launches their investigation.

 Based on your cumulative medical bills and the life transformation you’ve undergone as a result of your injuries, you should be prepared to ask for a specific amount of financial compensation.